School of Earth & Sustainability

 First, get to know our faculty and review current opportunities for students.
 It is very important that you reach out to faculty members you would be interested in working with before you apply.
 Faculty expect to receive emails from prospective students.
 To get the best response, be as specific as possible about why you are interested in their research or their lab (reading one or more papers from the lab is a great place to start!), and what you are hoping to get out of grad school.
 They can then tell you more about their research and if they have space available in their labs.

-Second, entry into any SES Graduate Program requires an online application through the Graduate College.
+Second, entry into any SES Graduate Program requires an online application through the Office of Graduate and Professional Studies.

 A completed application for admission will include:

-- An online application for admission to the NAU Graduate College, with the required application fee;
+- An online application for admission to the NAU Office of Graduate and Professional Studies, with the required application fee;

 - A statement of your interests and goals, and your reasons for pursuing an advanced degree;